nimsforest/nimsforestpackagemanager/docs/hello.md

 ## The Tools

+### nimsforest-pm
+Make and bash-based package manager that bootstraps complete workspace architecture and orchestrates the organize and productize tools.
+No dependencies beyond standard Unix tools.

 ### nimsforest-organize
-Creates event-driven organizational architecture with MECE structure for human coordination.
+Creates event-driven organizational coordination structure with MECE (Mutually Exclusive, Collectively Exhaustive) documentation system for human coordination.

 ### nimsforest-productize
-Generates complete value stream repositories with integrated infrastructure, metrics, and feedback loops.
+Generates complete value stream repositories with infrastructure as code, integrated metrics, feedback loops, and communication systems.

-### nimsforest-pm
-Make and bash-based package manager that orchestrates both tools and provides seamless integration.
-No dependencies beyond standard Unix tools.

 ---